salv0304/Geant4/README.md

   A first personal project aimed at reproducing the **Bethe–Bloch energy loss curve**, used to practice physics implementation in Geant4.

 - **exampleRUT/** & **exampleRUT-build/**
-  An example of a **RUT experiment** provided by the course instructor.
+  An example of the Rutherford experiment provided by the course instructor.

 - **sim/** & **sim-build/**
   A simple project created from scratch following a web tutorial, used to learn the basic structure of a Geant4 application.